Chameleon-company/Evoleon/_Documentation/Getting Started.md

 # Getting Started

 # Usage
 Download the expo go app from the play / apple store.
-Scan the QR code shown in the terminal after running 'npm run start' and you will be able to view the app.
+Scan the QR code shown in the terminal after running 'npx run start' and you will be able to view the app.
 At the moment, there is a problem with the web view for development.
 It's recommended to just use your phone for the moment.

 The problem is with webpack, webpack is used to translate packages from react native which runs on mobile devices to a react web framework.